 Forever, people have had different views on how to approach problems and on how to solve them.
 This is especially true with technology, therefore it shouldn’t surprise that even Rails hasn’t been free from criticism either, during its short, but successful life.
 There have always been fans, but also detractors always ready to complain or adversely criticise something, often perhaps without even having tried the framework themselves.
 I can recall many flames on topics such as Ruby on Rails vs the rest of the world, as well as many others in which many contenders often forgot or just ignored the difference that exists between the language (Ruby) and the framework (Rails), thus often blaming Rails for something that should actually have been attributed to Ruby.
 Even today, despite a lot has changed in the meantime and even the wars between Rails fans and others (Django fans especially!) have calmed down, there still are those who just can’t get themselves to like Rails for the reasons us others have learnt to love it.
 Amazingly, there are even websites like IHateRubyOnRails.com which I came across by chance earlier today (in case you may be interested, ILoveRubyOnRails.com is still available, btw).
 Rails has also suffered in the past some bad, often totally wrong publicity, as was the case for the Twitter incidents on scalability, but luckily for us all this has never really affected Rails’ own development, which instead has taken off also thanks to the contribution of a huge community, and has recently hit another important milestone with a third release packed with improvements and new features.

 I have myself worked or experimented (depending on the case) a lot with many technologies, languages and frameworks, and while I am aware of limitations of both Ruby and Rails, I love working with them for most projects and am particularly passionate about them.
-Since I started toying with Ruby and Rails (early 2006), I have had to work with other technologies too, because of work-related constraints (you could still sell .NET more easily to businesses, for example); while I am not really the kind of developer who would stick to this or that language or framework, these days the market is a lot more open to Ruby and Rails than it used to be, and am definitely enjoying working with them most of the time now.
+Since I started using Ruby and Rails (early 2006), I have had to work with other technologies too, because of work-related constraints (you could still sell .NET more easily to businesses, for example); while I am not really the kind of developer who would stick to this or that language or framework, these days the market is a lot more open to Ruby and Rails than it used to be, and am definitely enjoying working with them most of the time now.

 So, thanks a lot to David for starting it all, and again happy birthday, Rails!